ct-js/docs.ctjs.rocks/docs/ct.rooms.md

 ### `ct.rooms.switch(newRoom: String)`

-Destroys all the existing copies and moves to a new room.
+Calls the latest room's `onleave` event and moves to a new room.

-> This action also resets all the drawing settings, like fill color, opacity, etc. You might need to set them again.

 ### `ct.rooms.clear()`